 Conclusion

-Thus concluding this article with the learning fact that Linux is a complete operating system having different versions that suit any type of user (new/experienced).
-Linux is considered as a lot more user-friendly, stable, secure and reliable which can run non-stop for years without a single reboot.
+Thus concluding this article with the fact that Linux is a complete operating system having different versions that suit any type of user (new/experienced).
+Linux is considered a lot more user-friendly, stable, secure, reliable, and can run non-stop for years without a single reboot.